huyjohnson/200611_010_ArchdailyWebscraper/README.md

 v1.0 of my Archdaily image scraper. \
 \
 Works only in Archdaily's gallery container as of now. \
-Requires user input in webpage url and file name. \
+Requires user input in webpage url. \
-Useful namechange feature, requires changing name in script.
+Useful name change feature, requires changing 'architectName' variable in script.